mauriciopoppe/PojoViz/README.md

 PojoViz - Plain Old JavaScript Object Visualization [![Build Status](https://travis-ci.org/maurizzzio/PojoViz.svg?branch=master)](https://travis-ci.org/maurizzzio/PojoViz)
 =======

-%PojoViz is a tool to analyze the plain objects of a JavaScript library/framework by finding all the relationships found among the library entry point (typically a global variable) and the objects/functions linked to it.
+%PojoViz is a tool to analyze the plain objects of a JavaScript object hierarchy by finding all the relationships found between the hierarchy entry point (in most libraries/frameworks a global variable) and the objects/functions linked to it.

 Note: this webpage uses <a href="http://caniuse.com/shadowdom">Shadow DOM</a>, it's suggested that you use a browser that supports this technology for a complete experience.